AngleProtocol/angle-docs/new-module/liquidations.md

 Liquidating a position means repaying part or the entirety of the vault's debt (agTokens) against the collateral it holds (ETH or any other collateral token), usually at a discount.

-After getting liquidated, a vault will either be closed, or both the amount of debt and collateral will have been reduced in a way that puts the Health Factor of the vault back above a heatlhy target.
+After getting liquidated, a vault will either be empty, or both the amount of debt and collateral will have been reduced in a way that puts the Health Factor of the vault back above a heatlhy target.

 This means that users will either lose their collateral completely, but won't have anything to pay back anything to the protocol, or lose part of their collateral and still have some debt towards the protocol.

+---

 ## Details about liquidations within Angle